bnebeker/data_challenge/README.md

 same email address if you have any questions.

-NOTE: if you are applying for the data science analyst position, the focus initially is more data analytics/visualization work.
-Therefore, it would be beneficial for you to focus more of your energy on the early stages of the data science flow (cleaning, EDA, etc), and less time on the modeling.
+NOTE: if you are applying for the data science analyst position, the focus of the role is more data analytics/visualization work.
+Therefore, it would be beneficial for you to focus more of your energy on the early stages of the data science flow (cleaning, EDA, etc), whether in Python or Tableau.
+The ML model is optional.

 Have fun!